JetBrains/kotlin-web-site/docs/topics/jvm/jvm-records.md

 * the record components corresponding to the class properties in the class file
 * the property accessor methods named according to the Java record naming convention

-The data class provides `equals()`, `hashCode()`, `toString()` method implementations.
+The data class provides `equals()`, `hashCode()`, and `toString()` method implementations.

 ### Requirements

-To declare a data class with the `@JvmRecord` annotation, it should meet the following requirements:
+To declare a data class with the `@JvmRecord` annotation, it must meet the following requirements:

-* The class shall be in a module that targets JVM 16 bytecode (or 15 if  the`-Xjvm-enable-preview` compiler option is enabled).
+* The class must be in a module that targets JVM 16 bytecode (or 15 if the `-Xjvm-enable-preview` compiler option is enabled).
 * The class cannot explicitly inherit any other class (including `Any`) because all JVM records implicitly inherit `java.lang.Record`.
+However, the class can implement interfaces.
-* The class cannot declare any additional state – properties with backing fields – except those initialized from the corresponding primary constructor parameters.
+* The class cannot declare any properties with backing fields – except those initialized from the corresponding primary constructor parameters.
-* The class cannot declare any mutable state – mutable properties with backing fields.
+* The class cannot declare any mutable properties with backing fields.
 * The class cannot be local.
 * The primary constructor of the class must be as visible as the class itself.